boozallen/jenkins-templating-engine/docs/reference/autowired-variables.md

 All loaded Pipeline Primitives for a Run can be accessed via the `jte` variable

 This is different from the `pipelineConfig` variable.
-The `pipelineConfig` variable gives a Map representation of the aggregated pipeline configuration whereas the `jte` variable allows access to the *actual Pipeline Primitive objects*.
+The `pipelineConfig` variable gives a Map representation of the aggregated Pipeline Configuration whereas the `jte` variable allows access to the *actual Pipeline Primitive objects*.

 !!! example "Example Usage of `jte`"
     Assume there's a `gradle` and an `npm` library that both contribute a `build()` step.